 Canon 1D X versus Nikon D1

 The Canon EOS-1D X and the Nikon D1 are two professional cameras that were revealed to the public, respectively, in October 2011 and June 1999.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX) and an APS-C sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX) and an APS-C (D1) sensor.
 The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 2.6 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 1D X and the Nikon D1 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1DX – represents the basis for the calculations across all the size and weight measures).